 The Receiver sued Raymond P. Montie, III for (like others) the recovery of fraudulent transfers and unjust enrichment but also for breaching his fiduciary duties to Oasis International Group, Ltd. and related entities and for aiding and abetting the criminal breaches of fiduciary duties owed to those entities by Anile and DaCorta (the "Montie Litigation").
 The Receiver seeks to recover fraudulent transfers in the amount of \$1.7 million that Montie received from the scheme and more than \$50 million in damages based on his tortious conduct.
-On

-June 16, 2020, Montie filed a motion to dismiss the Receiver's complaint (ML Doc.
+On June 16, 2020, Montie filed a motion to dismiss the Receiver's complaint (ML Doc.
 9), and on June 30, 2020, the Receiver filed a notice of his intent to amend the complaint, as a matter of right under the Federal Rules of Civil Procedure (ML Doc.
 12).
 On July 2, 2020, Montie filed a motion seeking to strike the Receiver's notice and to dismiss the Receiver's case with prejudice.
 ML Doc.
 13. During an in-person hearing on July 13, 2020, the judge presiding over the Montie Litigation denied the motion to strike.
 ML Doc.
 22. The judge also denied Montie's motion to dismiss as moot.
 ML Doc.
 23.

 On July 7, 2020, the Receiver filed an amended complaint, a copy of which is available on the Receiver's website.
 On July 27, 2020, Montie filed a second motion to dismiss.
 ML Doc.
 24. On November 2, 2020, the Court denied Montie's second motion to dismiss.
 ML Doc.
 45. The parties mediated their dispute on April 30, 2021, but did not reach a resolution.
 On May 25, 2021, the DOJ moved to stay the litigation to protect its ongoing criminal investigation, including the impending trial of defendant DaCorta.
-The court granted that motion on May 28, 2021, and the case is currently stayed.
+The court granted that motion on May 28, 2021, and the case is currently stayed until November 24, 2021.
 ML Doc.
-62. Importantly, neither the CFTC nor the DOJ can assert the claims the Receiver alleged in the Montie Litigation, and given Montie's ongoing income from a multi-level-marketing company called Ambit Energy and ownership of several properties, the Receiver believes Montie has the resources to satisfy a substantial judgment.
+62. Because DaCorta's trial was subsequently continued from February 2022 to April 2022, the stay of the Montie Litigation will likely also be extended.
+Importantly, neither the CFTC nor the DOJ can assert the claims the Receiver alleged in the Montie Litigation, and given Montie's ongoing income from a multi-level-marketing company called Ambit Energy and ownership of several properties, the Receiver believes Montie has the resources to satisfy a substantial judgment.